mjt-books/python-book/chapters/chapter-1.md

     print("GPU time:", t1 - t0, "seconds")
 ```

 Note not just the raw times but also the caveats: transfer to GPU, warmup runs, and the need to call `torch.cuda.synchronize()` when timing.
+As a small extension, try changing `N` or the tensor dtype and observe when the GPU starts to pull ahead.
+This directly ties back to the earlier discussion of utilization, batch size, and transfer overhead.

 ### 3. Run a tiny profiler pass